SISSLE in consensus-based Ripple: Some Improvements in Speed, Security and Last Mile Connectivity: Our Work: SISSLE In Consensus - Ripple

-In this sub-section, we analyse information propagation for our suggested approach.
-We introduce the paradigm of UNL overlap (and thus thresholds for provable security and achieving mathematical certainty for the absence of forks) as a function of information propagation and percentage of non-byzantine nodes in the UNL.
+We analyse IP and security in our approach.
+We connect UNL overlap to IP and the percentage of non-byzantine nodes in the UNL.
+It extends to consensus thresholds for provable security and achieving mathematical certainty of the absence of forks~\cite{armknecht2015ripple}.

-{\flushleft \bf Information propagation:} We present information propagation in a Kelips-like overlay implementing our proposed approaches and work towards our 3 Hop Claim.
-As part of the 3 Hop Claim, we claim that there is a path for information transfer within $3$ hops between any two nodes (i.e. maximum of $2$ degrees of separation\footnote{We define degree of separation as the number of nodes between source and destination nodes in a path.}) in the network for a minimum of $< (c+1) \times \sqrt{N}-1$ faults.
-To prove this claim, We first present a list of possible paths of length $\leq 3$ hops, the total number of such possible paths and their probability.
-We then present a formal mathematical proof of this claim and back it up with experimental results.
-We then present how our approach provides last mile connectivity.
+{\flushleft \bf A.) \ul{IP:}} For IP we implement our approaches in a Kelips-like overlay.
+In our 3 Hop Claim we claim that there is a path of length 3 hops connecting any two nodes (maximum $2$ degrees of separation\footnote{We define degree of separation as the number of nodes between source and destination nodes in a path.}) in this overlay having a minimum of $< (c+1) \times \sqrt{N}-1$ faults.
+Towards this claim we list paths of length $\leq 3$ hops, the total number of such paths and their probability.
+We then build a security model for Ripple including vulnerabilities and their solutions.
+Next we prove this claim formally and experimentally.
+We then present benefits in last mile connectivity and mitigation of NPs, DSs, blockchain forks and censorship.

-{\flushleft \em Formal listing of possible paths for information propagation:} We present the same in the tables~\ref{table:pathsSameAffinityGroup}.
-One can observe that there are $\geq (c^2 \times \sqrt{N}-1) + (c\times(c-1))$ routes for information to reach a destination node in the same affinity group as the source node in $3$ hops.
-Similarly, there are $\geq 2\times c \times (c+1) \times \sqrt{N}-2$ routes for information to reach a destination node in an affinity group different from the source node in $3$ hops.
+{\flushleft \em Formal listing of paths for IP:} We present the same in Table~\ref{table:pathsSameAffinityGroup}.
+A generic representation of these paths is provided for two cases: when the source and destination node's affinity group is the same and when it is different.
+Notations: $A$, $B$ and $C$ are different affinity groups.
+Nodes in an affinity group have unique subscripts.
+Subscripts: $s$ and $d$ are for source and destination nodes; $i$, $j$ and $k$ are for different and random nodes; $1$ to $l$ are individual nodes.
+P(X) is the probability of the particular path's existence.

-In the number of paths, the factor $c$ appears due to a node accessing a node in it UNL or TNL but not in its affinity group.
-The factor containing $\sqrt{N}$ occurs when a node accesses one of the $\sqrt{N}-1$ other nodes in its own affinity group or one of the other $\sqrt{N}-1$ affinity groups.
-The element $\geq$ comes from the fact that the factor $c$ accounts only for nodes in a node's UNL and not those in its TNL.
+Factors in number of paths estimation: $\bullet$ $c$ is when a node accesses a node in its UNL or TNL but not in its affinity group. $\bullet$ $-$ is for paths having probability less than $1$.
+Their estimation is complex. $\bullet$ $\sqrt{N}$ is when a node accesses one of the $\sqrt{N}-1$ nodes in its own affinity group or one of the other $\sqrt{N}-1$ affinity groups. $\bullet$ $\floor*{}$ is floor function. $\bullet$ $\geq$ as $c$ accounts only for nodes in the UNL and not the TNL.